-Admissions Policy 2018-19
+Admissions Policy 2019-20

-- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and Key information and Our oversubscription criteria and Our catchment map - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.
+- All schools must have an admissions policy, see The Admissions Policy - · Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and

+Key information and

+Our oversubscription criteria and

+Our catchment map

+- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.